nus-cs2103-AY2324S2/ip/docs/README.md

 **Q: How do I transfer my data to another computer?**
 A: Install the app on the other computer and overwrite the empty data file with the file that contains the data from your previous EchoPilot folder.

-## Known Issues

-- No known issues at the time of writing.
-Please report any issues to our GitHub repository.

 ## Command Summary